giawa/opengl4csharp/README.md

 OpenGL.UI provides several basic user interface components.
 OpenGL.UI relies upon OpenGL.Platform for input handling.
 Several example projects are included and are mentioned in the project [README](https://github.com/giawa/gui4opengl4csharp/blob/master/README.md).

 ## Further Reading
 There isn't much documentation for this project at this time.
 The source code for both the math and constructs is quite well documented.
 I have also compiled [OpenGL 4 for C#/.NET Tutorials](https://github.com/giawa/opengl4tutorials) which reference this library.
+Work is underway to automatically pull the relevant OpenGL documentation from the man pages.

+There is a [.NET Standard/Core branch](https://github.com/giawa/opengl4csharp/tree/dotnetcore) for this project, which is what has been used to build the [nuget](https://www.nuget.org/packages/Giawa.OpenGL/) package.
+This package uses the excellent [ImageSharp](https://github.com/JimBobSquarePants/ImageSharp) library to load images, since .NET Standard does not include System.Drawing.
+At some point I would like to merge the [dotnetcore](https://github.com/giawa/opengl4csharp/tree/dotnetcore) branch into master, but it needs further testing.